witnet/documentation/docs/developer/wallet-api.md

 ### generate_address

-The JsonRPC method `generate_address` is used to generate a new external address for the given wallet and session id.
+The JsonRPC method `generate_address` is used to derive deterministically a new external address for the given wallet and session id.

 Request with parameters: